kode4food/welsh/README.md

 # Welsh (Promises, but not really)

 Welsh is a lightweight Promise-like library.
 In reality it works more like Twisted's Deferreds, but whatever.
-Fuck, it might even be Promises A+ compatible, but I'm too lazy to check.
-What do you expect?
-I wrote it on the train this morning!
+Seriously, don't treat this as a compliant Promises implementation, because it isn't.
+I didn't even read the spec.

 Here's how you use it.
 First, npm install it: